|Anecia Lee, MA, LPCS, LCASA, NCC, DCC||Counselor||Anecia@ProjectSanctuary.us|

-In 2010, Heather was a finalist for People Magazine’s All Stars Among Us, and won the 2011 Aurora Chamber of Commerce award for “Women Making a Difference.”
+In 2010, Heather was a finalist for People Magazine’s All Stars Among Us.
 In 2012, Project Sanctuary was honored at the White House as one of only five 2012 “Joining Forces Community Challenge Winners,” chosen out of over 300 nominees in recognition of its work with military families.
+In 2017 Heather was chosen and successfully completed Stanford University’s nonprofit, executive leadership training.

 In 2008, Geneva was a key player in the initial development of a new concept for connecting military and their families to resources for transition in their home communities.
 The concept became a reality with establishment of a new, national nonprofit in July 2009, for which she became chief operating officer (COO).